michaelgutierrez173/DimensionHopper/README.md

 To play open download the pygame library.

-Commented out pieces of code in the rock class should be swapped enabled for ai mode to work properly
+Commented out pieces of code in the rock class which should be swapped to enabled for ai mode to work properly